Symmetry broken states in an ensemble of globally coupled pendulums: Theoretical and numerical results for the system of three elements

-The (1:1:1) regime (Fig.~\ref{fig_regimes}a) corresponds to the branches $B_1$, $B_2$, $B_3$, and the (2:1) chimera regime (Fig.~\ref{fig_regimes}b) corresponds to the branches $B_4$, $B_5$, $B_6$.
+The (1:1:1) regime (Fig.~\ref{fig_regimes}a) corresponds to the branches $B_1$, $B_2$, $B_3$, and the (2:1) solitary regime (Fig.~\ref{fig_regimes}b) corresponds to the branches $B_4$, $B_5$, $B_6$.
 As the parameter $K$ increases the stability change of the (1:1:1) and (2:1) regimes is to see.
-The first one loses stability at $K \approx 1.628$, and the second one becomes stable at $K \approx 1.623$.
+The first one loses stability at $K_c^{(1:1:1)} \approx 5.9699$, and the second one becomes stable at $K_c^{(2:1)} \approx 5.9687$ (according to theoretical predictions, see Eqs.~\eqref{eq_stability_2_1} and \eqref{eq_stability_1_1_1}, $K_c^{(1:1:1)} \approx K_c^{(2:1)} \approx 5.962$).
 So there is a bistability region of (1:1:1) and (2:1) regimes.
 The stability change occurs through the pitchfork bifurcation, and herewith the unstable (1:1:1) regime appears (brunch $B_7$).
-Further with the increasing $K$ the periodic motions, corresponding to (1:1:1) regime (branches $B_2$ and $B_3$) and (2:1) regime (branches $B_5$ and $B_6$), merge and disappear resulting from the saddle-node bifurcation at $K \approx 1.853$ and $K \approx 1.845$ respectively.
+Further with the increasing $K$ the periodic motions, corresponding to (1:1:1) regime (branches $B_2$ and $B_3$) and (2:1) regime (branches $B_5$ and $B_6$), merge and disappear resulting from the saddle-node bifurcation at $K \approx 7.023$ and $K \approx 7.042$ respectively. {For given values of the parameters, the obtained numerical results are in good agreement with the analytical theory described in Sec.~\ref{sec:Stability_Out_Of_Phase}.}

-On Fig.~\ref{fig4} it is to see that with the increasing values of $\lambda$ the length growth of the stability region of (1:1:1) regime and the length decrease of the (2:1) regime stability region occur.
+On Fig.~\ref{fig4} it is to see that with the increasing values of $\lambda$ the stability region length of (1:1:1) regime becomes longer and the length of stability region for (2:1) regime becomes shorter.